Traditional Croatian Names for Girls (and Their Meanings)

 Let’s not waste any time and instead let’s check out the full list of names below!

-Anamarija – A combination of the names Ana and Marija
+Anamarija – A combination of the names Ana and Marija.

 Andrea – Feminine form of the name Andrew, which is the English form of the Greek name Andreas.
 This name was derived from the Greek word andreios, meaning “manly, masculine.”